techworkersco/twc-site-nl/content/resources/organize/index.en.md

 ### Tips for talking about organizing

-- Always address the person you're talking with directly as _you_, or _you and your co-workers_.
+- Always address the person you're talking with directly as _you_, or _you and your coworkers_.
 Avoid terms such as 'we', 'us', or 'I', because it removes the person you're speaking with from the picture.
-You and your co-workers can organize together for better work conditions at your workplace.
+You and your coworkers can organize together for better work conditions at your workplace.
-- Weird one: be kind, but don't say 'thank you' to your co-worker _for the fact that they're organizing_.
-Your co-worker is not doing you a favour.
-You and your co-workers are together standing up to get the workplace changes you want.
+- Weird one: be kind, but don't say 'thank you' to your coworker _for the fact that they're organizing_.
+Your coworker is not doing you a favour.
+You and your coworkers are together standing up to get the workplace changes you want.

 ## Join today